 • Itchiness in your ears, nose, and throat

 To diagnose allergic rhinitis, one of our ENT physicians will examine you and talk to you about your symptoms.
-In some cases, an allergy test can be done to help determine what you are allergic to.
+In some cases, allergy testing can be done to help determine what you are allergic to.

 Allergic Rhinitis Treatment

 There is presently no cure for allergies, though there are some things that can be done to help lessen your symptoms.
-Doing your best to avoid the cause for your symptoms is one of the best things you can do.
-Cleaning your house regularly to eliminate dust, mold, and animal dander, as well as avoiding the outdoors when pollen counts are high can all help.
+Doing your best to avoid the cause of your symptoms is one of the best things you can do.
+Cleaning your house regularly to eliminate dust, mold, and animal dander, as well as avoiding the outdoors when pollen counts are high, can all help.

-Over-the-counter allergy medications can often help to control symptoms.
+To treat allergic rhinitis, over-the-counter allergy medications such as oral antihistamines and nasal sprays can often help to control symptoms.
 In cases where allergies are more severe, immunotherapy is an option to help reduce symptoms.
 This consists of allergy shots that will help your body to become familiar with the allergy over time, lessening your body’s reaction to allergens.

 Read Our Blog